 Getting to Zagreb

-Most travellers arrive in Zagreb.
-I used Skyscanner to get a flight for £7 (€8)!
+I used Skyscanner to get a flight from London for £7 (€8)!
 I use the whole month search feature to see the cheapest dates to fly.

 You can also arrive in Zagreb by Flixbus from nearby cities such as Vienna, Ljubljana and Sarajevo.
 For a slightly more comfortable option, travel by train to Zagreb from cities north of Croatia.
 Use Trainline to book tickets.

 - Laugh or cry at the Museum of Broken Relationships, the only place in the world dedicated to love lost.
 The stories range from funny to heart-wrenching, relieving and empowering.
 Entry is €5 and there’s a cool cafe and restaurant onsite